SystemsGenetics/granny/README.md

 ### Limitations

-This program contains certain limitations.
+This program contains certain constraints that are limitted .